BrunoASMauricio/ProjectBase/README.md

 ## TODO

+- [ ] Add some statistics (i.e. baregit vs direct clone sizes and time delta between first and second project setups)
+- [ ] Add screenshot or text block of ProjectBase banner in README
+- [ ] Update documentation
+- [ ] Allow the review of code when add/commiting ?
+- [ ] Try and setup git so normal pushes via single repo manipulation work as expected
 - [ ] Allow config customization when creating a new project with new.py
   - [ ] Initial directory
   - [ ] Initial dependencies